NASA-PDS/roundup-action/README.md

 ## ℹ️ Using this Action

-To use this action in your own workflow, just provide it `with` the following parameter(s):
+To use this action in your own workflow, just provide it `with` any of the following parameters:

 -   `assembly` — Tells what kind if roundup we're doing, such as `stable` (production); defaults to `unstable` or "development" releases.
+-   `packages` — A comma-separated list of extra packages needed to complete your assembly.

 Depending on the roundup, you may also need the following environment variables: